ultramango/gear360pano/README.md

 * ensure that you have something like 150 MB of free disk space for intermediate files.
 If you're tight on disk space, switch to png format (change inside the script), but the processing time increases about four times,
 * on Intel i7, 12 GB memory it takes ~16 seconds to produce the panorama,
-* for better results stitch panorama manually: create new project in Hugin, add two times the same (raw) panorama file, then choose from menu "File" and "Apply Template",
+* for better results stitch panorama manually: create new project in Hugin, add two times the same (raw) panorama file, then choose from menu "File" and "Apply Template", add points and optimise,
 * script might contain bugs, most possibly running script from weird directories (symbolic links, spaces in paths) or giving image from just as weird directory location,
 * script might not support some exotic interpreters or not work on some older Windows versions.
 On Linux it should work with bash and zsh,
+* try not to use current directory as output directory, it will process already processed panorama files which might lead to problems,
+* when using zsh, you might need to escape asterisk, otherwise script will hang,
 * script has (should have) Unix line endings.

 ### Videos